John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md

-Finding the balance between the number of cores to use and the io needed to farm out the work to workers needs to be considered.
+Finding the balance between the number of cores to use and the io needed to farm out the work to the workers needs to be considered.
 Here is one resoure:

 https://psu-psychology.github.io/r-bootcamp-2018/talks/parallel_r.html